imhojang/ant-design/docs/spec/dark.en-US.md

 ### Color Pallete Generator

-Additionally, we also provide a set of tools for generating color palletes in dark colors.
+Additionally, we also provide a set of tools for generating color palettes in dark colors.
 You need to select your primary color and the background color of the page.
-We will generate a dark mode color pallete for you.
+We will generate a dark mode color palette for you.

 ```__react
 import ColorPaletteToolDark from '../../site/theme/template/Color/ColorPaletteToolDark';